 1998 (March) - John Steele, Director of the Computer Center, is awarded as the principal investigator an NSF grant of $305k to connect Purdue to the Very high-speed Backbone Network Service (vBNS).
 This provided high-speed connections between supercomputing centers and to select access points in the United States.

 1998 (October 15) - The Sun 3 (csd.cc.purdue.edu) is retired from service.
-This system was used as the primary mail and file server for the Computing Services Division (CSD) of PUCC.
+This system is used as the primary mail and file server for the Computing Services Division (CSD) of PUCC.

 1998 (November) - A cluster of IBM RS/6000s is purchased and deployed for various research purposes.
 Consisting of IBM Model 560s, 580s, 590s, and 595s, the cluster provides batch services using the Network Queueing System (NQS).
 The hosts are known as rapid.cc, swift.cc flash.cc, lively.cc, quick.cc, fleet.cc, racer.cc and runner.cc.